schoeberl/librelane/docs/source/usage/about_pdks.md

 by LibreLane.

 LibreLane is tested with a specific revision of Open PDKs.
-By default, LibreLane will attempt to download a build done with that revision using Volare to the **PDK root**.
+By default, LibreLane will attempt to download a build done with that revision using Ciel to the **PDK root**.

 ## The PDK Root